What Are The Best Months to Visit The Douro Valley?

 Douro Valley in March

-Blooming trees near Pinhão
+Blooming almond trees near Pinhão

-March in the Douro Valley marks the transition from winter to spring.
-March has higher chance of rain than January and February, but the temperatures are warmer averaging 16.5°C (62°F) during the day but it can still feel cool in the evenings.
+In March, there is higher chance of rain than January and February, but the temperatures are warmer averaging 16.5°C (62°F) during the day.
+Evenings can still be very cold.
 You may want to pack layers to accommodate the fluctuating temperatures.

-March is a lovely time to visit the Douro Valley as nature begins to awaken after winter.
 The vineyards and hillsides start to turn green again.
 My favourite site of Douro in March is flowering almond trees.

+Hotel prices in March are still moderate.
 March is a good time to walktaste wines, and take a river cruise, but look up the weather forecast to avoid a trip on a rainy day.

 Douro Valley in April